zhan4429/cs116_ctf/team22_report.md

 We tried this the brute force way trying different file extensions until we got a bite

-readme.php
+- readme.php-
-readme.txt
+- readme.txt-
-readme.png
+- readme.png
-readme.html
+- readme.html

-We eventually found it again on Gobuster...
+We eventually found it again on `Gobuster`...

 ## Challenge 8: A whole bunch of CS40 homeworks found